WasmEdge/docs/docs/contribute/plugin/intro.md

 ```

 In this diagram, the *Host Application* represents the application or environment where the Wasmedge runtime is embedded or used.
 The *Plugin Shared Library* refers to the library containing the plugin code and functions that extend the functionality of the Wasmedge runtime.
 The *Wasmedge Runtime* represents the runtime environment that executes WebAssembly modules, including the core runtime and any registered plugins.

+## Usages of WasmEdge Plugin

+WasmEdge plugins can be used in a variety of ways, depending on the specific needs of a project.
+Plugins can be used to add new functionality to the WasmEdge runtime, or to customize the runtime to suit the specific needs of a project.
+Plugins can also be used to improve performance by offloading compute-intensive tasks to edge devices, or to improve security by running code in a sandboxed environment.

 ## Benefits of Using WasmEdge Plugin